dapotatoguy101/YouTube-Semantic-Audio-Chunker-Sarvam-AI-Challenge-/README.md

-# YouTube Semantic Audio Chunker (Sarvam AI Challenge)
+# YouTube Semantic Audio Chunker

-This repository contains my solution for the **Sarvam AI Speech Team Hiring Challenge 2024**.
+This repository contains my code for the **Youtube Semantic Audio Chunker**.

 The project is a robust pipeline that extracts audio from YouTube videos, transcribes it using OpenAI's Whisper model, and segments the text into semantically coherent chunks.
 Crucially, it enforces a strict time constraint (default: **15 seconds**) per chunk while maintaining sentence integrity.